RhalenaThomas/AutomatedCiliaMeasurements/README.md

 # AutomatedCiliaMeasurements
-Pipeline to measure cilia, nuclei, and centrioles, and to measure which cilia are close to which nuclei and centrioles using CellProfiler and Python.
-Features a GUI and a CLI for easy use.
+A Pipeline to identify and measure features of cilia, nuclei, and centrioles from microscopy images and to match cilia with nuclei and centrioles using CellProfiler and Python.
+There is an option of Graphical User Interface (GUI) and command line interface (CLI) for easy use for different user types.

-Pipeline parts:
+# Pipeline compenents:
+A) Cellprofiler.
+(1) We have provided cell profiler pipelines but these must be adapted for each use case via the cell profiler GUI.
+Be certain to keep all the same outputs selected.
+(2) The outputs from cell profiler are the input speadsheets for the python scripts.

+B) Python pipeline to match cilia and centroiles with nuclei, summarize feature measurements and generate summary plots.
+The following scripts are part of the pipeline.

 (1) center2center: Algorithm that matches nuclei with cilia and centrioles, and determines which cilia and centrioles are valid (being paired with a nucleus means they are valid, and being unpaired means they are noise).

 (2) clustering: X-Means clustering on valid cilia results from output.